 For a public organization's GHG report to be relevant means that it contains the information that users-both internal and external to the organization need for their decision making.
-An important aspect of relevance is the selection of an appropriate inventory boundary, or the selection of what activities fall under a given agency's responsibility.
-Relevance may also be dictated by regulatory requirements stipulate the information to be included or reporting frequency.
+An important aspect of relevance is the selection of an appropriate inventory boundary, or the selection of which activities should be accounted for and reported in an agency's GHG inventory.
+This selection should reflect the substance and nature of the organization's responsibilities and sphere of control, not merely its legal form.
+Relevance may also be dictated by regulatory requirements that stipulate the information to be included or the reporting frequency.
 The choice of the inventory boundary is dependent on the characteristics of the organization, the intended purpose of information, and the needs of the users.
 When choosing the inventory boundary, a number of factors should be considered: